cop3402fall19/grader-scripts/README.md

 Go to your project's local clone, replacing USERID with your GitHub ID.
 (This assumes the repo is in your home directory.)

     cd ~/project-USERID
+    # OR (but not both) for vagrant
+    cd /vagrant/project-USERID

 (Note: if your repository was cloned inside the syllabus/projects directory and you are using vagrant, then `cd /vagrant/project-USERID` instead)

 Run the grader script, which takes the path to your repository (`./` in this case) and the path to the test programs.

     python3 ../grader-scripts/testcasesScript.py ./ ../syllabus/projects/tests/proj0/
+    # OR (but not both) for vagrant
+    python3 ~/grader-scripts/testcasesScript.py ./ ../tests/proj0/

 Your output will look something like this